What is a vegan diet?

-Magdanatka/Shutterstock A vegan diet is one that avoids all animal products, including animal flesh (meat, poultry, and fish), dairy products (milk, cream, butter, yogurt, and cheese), eggs, and honey.
+So, what do vegans eat?
+A vegan diet is one that avoids all animal products, including animal flesh (meat, poultry, and fish), dairy products (milk, cream, butter, yogurt, and cheese), eggs, and honey.
 This means zero ingredients of any kind from animal products, such as gelatin (often used in vitamin capsules as a thickening agent), whey, and dairy fat ingredients.
-People are attracted to the vegan lifestyle out of concern for animal welfare, because of health issues (check out what happens to your body when you go vegan), for weight loss, or to be kinder to the environment.
-(It’s also a money-saver, among other compelling reasons to go vegan.)
+People are attracted to the vegan lifestyle out of concern for animal welfare, because of health issues, for weight loss, or to be kinder to the environment.

 How do vegans get protein?

-Magdanatka/Shutterstock Most of us equate protein with meat, but there’s plenty of protein in plant-based foods.
-(Here are the best plant-based protein sources, ranked.)
+Most of us equate protein with meat, but there’s plenty of protein in plant-based foods.
 Vegans tend to get their daily dose of protein mostly from soy (tofu, edamame, tempeh), pulses (beans, lentils, chickpeas, peas), nuts, seeds, peanuts, plus a bit from whole grains and vegetables.
-(And here’s an egg substitute vegans are loving now.)
 It is completely possible to consume adequate protein from plant sources.
 What do vegans eat?
 Read on for examples of delicious plant-based meals.